madixson/DogsvsCats_4380Project/README.md

 ## Overview

-  * **Definition of the tasks / challenge:**  The task, as defined by the Kaggle challenge is to use the provided dataset of dogs and cats images, to develop an algorithm to implment a model that will output an accurate prediction to classify the images.
+  * The task, as defined by the Kaggle challenge is to use the provided dataset of dogs and cats images, to develop an algorithm to implment a model that will output an accurate prediction to classify the images.
-  * **Your approach:** The approach used in this repository compares the performance of three different models (a simple CNN, VGG16, and ResNet) for classifying images of dogs and cats from the Kaggle challenge "Dogs vs Cats" dataset.
+  * The approach used in this repository compares the performance of three different models (a simple CNN, VGG16, and ResNet) for classifying images of dogs and cats from the Kaggle challenge "Dogs vs Cats" dataset.
 The approach is to identify features in the images that distinguish between dogs and cats, and the models are trained and evaluated on a dataset of labeled images using transfer learning techniques to improve performance
-  * **Summary of the performance achieved:** The performance of the model is measured in terms of classification accuracy, i.e., the percentage of test images that are correctly classified.
+  * The performance of the model is measured in terms of classification accuracy, i.e., the percentage of test images that are correctly classified.
 At the time of writing, calculated with approximately 70% of the test data, the best/winner performance on Kaggle had a final score of 0.98914.

 ## Summary of Workdone